San Diego State vs. Towson NCAA Football Odds, Plays and Insights | September 25, 2021

 San Diego State Stats and Trends

-- San Diego State has two wins against the spread in three games this year.
+- San Diego State has two wins against the spread in three games this season.

-- The Aztecs have yet to cover the spread this season when favored by 23.5 points or more.
+- This season, the Aztecs are winless ATS when entering a game as a favorite of 23.5 points or more.

-- San Diego State's games this year have hit the over on two of three set point totals (66.7%).
+- San Diego State's games this year have hit the over two times in three opportunities (66.7%).

 - When San Diego State records more than 20.3 points, it is 2-1 against the spread and 3-0 overall.

-- In games that San Diego State churns out more than 345.0 yards, the team is 1-1 against the spread and 2-0 overall.
+- When San Diego State churns out more than 345.0 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Aztecs have turned the ball over four more times (4 total) than the Tigers have forced a turnover (0) this season.
+- This year, the Aztecs have turned the ball over four times, four more than the Tigers' takeaways (0).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.